pwnjack/journal/_posts/2016-05-12-html2jade-sublime-text.md

 You can:

   - Convert whole HTML file Shift+Alt+F - creates new file in the same folder using the same name as the source ending with '.html'.
   - Convert selection Shift+Alt+S - replaces selection of HTML with JADE content.
   - Convert clipboard content Shift+Alt+V - inserts JADE of converted clipboard HTML content.

-A real time saver.
+A real time-saver.